 Image: worksheet from the Kumon Maths Programme – multiplication: two digits × one digit.

 This example of a Kumon level C worksheet shows the moment where the multiplication of numbers of more than one digit is introduced.
 The child is already familiar with column carries as they have mastered this in the earlier levels and this worksheet builds on that, providing step-by-step examples and clues.
-This learning is essential to any child because a good knowledge of times tables, multiplication and working with four-digit numbers is a vital part of the SATs measurement of the Key Stage 2 curriculum in England and Wales.
+This learning is essential to children as a good knowledge of times tables, multiplication and working with four-digit numbers is a vital part of the SATs measurement of the Key Stage 2 curriculum in England and Wales.

 The Instructor and the worksheets